 3. Test Your Knowledge

 It is essential to test your knowledge during this time in order to know as to how well-prepared you are for your exam and the best way to do this is by giving mock tests.
 This helps you test your knowledge in real time.
 By giving these tests you are not only able to figure out your weak areas but also learn how to manage time efficiently during the exam.
-Also do not forget to solve previous years’ examination papers.
+Also do not forget to solve previous years’ NEET Examination Papers.

 4. Go for Group Studies